$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Experiments

 \subsection{Ablation Study}

 In this section, we conduct extensive ablation studies on $\mathrm{S^2LM}$-Qwen2.5-0.5B in the IVT-L to reveal the contribution of each component.

-\textbf{Effectiveness of two-stage training.} As shown in Table \ref{tab:ablation}, without two-stage training strategy, the $\mathrm{S^2LM}$ struggles to recover the secret message.
-That may be because introducing the image modality at an early stage disrupts the LLM's ability to learn steganographic mechanisms.
+\textbf{Effectiveness of Two-Stage Training.} Without the two-stage training strategy, the $\mathrm{S^2LM}$ struggles to recover the secret message (\textbf{No.1} vs. \textbf{No.2}, \textbf{No.5} vs. \textbf{No.6}).
+That may be because introducing the image modality at an early stage disrupts the LLM to learn steganographic mechanisms.

-\textbf{Effectiveness of the prompt.} In this experiment, we do not use prompts to guide the LLM during the embedding and decoding processes.
+\textbf{Effectiveness of the Prompt.} In this experiment, we do not use prompts to guide the LLM during the embedding and decoding processes.
 During embedding, we simply tokenize the secret message and input it into the LLM to obtain SMEs.
 Similarly, during decoding, we directly feed the features extracted by the Patch-to-Token MLP into the LLM to recover the original message.
-As shown in Table~\ref{tab:ablation}, this approach leads to performance improvements of \textbf{7.3\%}, \textbf{7.5\%}, and \textbf{3.0\%} in BLEU-4, ROUGE-L, and BERT-Score, respectively.
+Comparing experiments \textbf{No.2} and \textbf{No.3} reveals that this approach leads to performance improvements of \textbf{7.3\%}, \textbf{7.5\%}, and \textbf{3.0\%} in BLEU-4, ROUGE-L, and BERT-Score, respectively.
 These results confirm that the prompt effectively guides the LLM in understanding and executing the sentence-to-image task.

-\textbf{Effectiveness of embedding loss.} In the Table~\ref{tab:ablation}, we show the contribution of the embedding loss $\mathcal L_{emb}$.
-The $\mathcal L_{emb}$ is used to encourage the LLM to produce minimal artifacts in the cover image and is applied only in the first stage.
-However, experiment result shows that the introduction of the $\mathcal L_{emb}$ can improve the embedding quality with improvement of \textbf{15.61 dB} and \textbf{0.165} in the PSNR and SSIM.
+\textbf{Effectiveness of Embedding Loss.} A comparison between experiments \textbf{No.3} and \textbf{No.4} reveals the contribution of $\mathcal L_{emb}$. $\mathcal L_{emb}$ is used to encourage the LLM to produce minimal artifacts in the cover image and is applied only in the first stage.
+The experimental results show that the introduction of $\mathcal L_{emb}$ can improve the embedding quality, with gains of \textbf{15.61 dB} and \textbf{0.165} in the PSNR and SSIM.

-\textbf{Effectiveness of mask strategy.} In decoding process of the first stage, we mask some input tokens to encourage LLM distribute the information in the whole cover image.
-As shown in Figure~\ref{tab:sem}, the SMEs are evenly distributed after training with the mask strategy, and significant improvements in recovery quality are observed in Table~\ref{tab:ablation}.
+\textbf{Effectiveness of Mask Strategy.} In the decoding process of the first stage, we mask some input tokens to encourage the LLM to distribute information across the entire cover image.
+As shown by the comparison between experiments \textbf{No.4} and \textbf{No.6}, this strategy leads to significant improvements in recovery quality.
+We visualize the SMEs in \cref{apx:mask} of the supplementary material, which shows that the SMEs are evenly distributed with the mask strategy.